SacredData/hyper-music/pages/index.md

 > What results from this ambitious musical endeavor is among the world's longest-running datasets comprised of advanced, complex, and challenging extended techniques, free improvisation strategem, and instrumental varieties.

 ## The Anti-Computer Music
 > **Software** should liberate, enable, and optimize.
 Music software in vogue today needlessly limits, restricts, and constrains.
-Long live the human spirit that lives within *music* and free software!
+Long live the human spirit that is carried within *music* and *free software*!

 - **SM** emphasizes the soloist's *novel fundamentals*
 - **SM** is an AI free improvisation *friend*